Biscuits

 4. Use a pastry cutter or your fingers to blend until the mixture resembles coarse crumbs.

-6. Turn the dough onto a floured surface and knead gently for about 30 seconds.
+7. Turn the dough out onto a floured surface.

-7. Roll out the dough to about 1-inch thickness.
+9. Roll out the dough to about 1 inch thick.

 Alternative Ingredients